The Troy & Theodora Polamalu Foundation

 The Harry Panos Fund for Veterans

-Named after theodora Polamalu’s maternal grandfather who fought in WWII, The Harry Panos Fund for Veterans is dedicated to helping those who bravely served our country in foreign wars.
+Named after Theodora Polamalu’s maternal grandfather who fought in WWII, The Harry Panos Fund for Veterans, a fund of the Pittsburgh Foundation, is dedicated to helping those who bravely served our country in foreign wars.

 - Operation Once and a Lifetime